heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ## Update InnuendoCLI database

-InnuendoCLI uses multiple databases.
-It is often necessary to update these databases as needed.
-For each database, there can be more than one way/source to update it.
-Here are some examples of updating the databases.
-InnuendoCLI runs on containers and some container may have database inside of the containers.
-But it is good to have have a database outside of container so that we can update only database and not necessarily a software.
+InnuendoCLI uses multiple databases that often need to be updated regularly.
+Each database may have multiple sources or methods for updating.
+Below are some examples of how to update these databases.

+Since InnuendoCLI runs within containers, some containers may include the databases internally.
+However, it is preferable to keep the databases outside the containers, allowing you to update the databases independently without having to modify or rebuild the software container.

 ** Note**: When you update the databases, make sure to update the databas version or download date to respective reports (e.g., logs and AMR reports)
 ### Resfinder: